How to Start a Career in Chip Design: Guide to Skills, Learning Paths, and Industry Trends

 Chip design is an important part of modern technology.
 From smartphones and laptops to cars and smart home devices, electronic chips power many of the systems people use every day.
 Chip design refers to the process of planning, creating, and testing integrated circuits and semiconductor components used in electronic devices.

-Understanding the Basics of Chip Design
+Basics of Chip Design

 Main Areas of Chip Design